Nexis-Network/homepage/content/docs/guides/read-replica-data-analysis.md

 ## Create a read replica

 Creating a read replica involves adding a read-only compute endpoint to a branch.
-You can add a read-only compute endpoint to any branch in your Exzo Network project by following these steps:
+You can add a read-only compute endpoint to any branch in your Nexis Network project by following these steps:

-1. In the Exzo Network Console, select **Branches**.
+1. In the Nexis Network Console, select **Branches**.
 2. Select the branch where your database resides.
 3. Click **Add compute**.
 4. On the **Create Compute Endpoint** dialog, select **Read-only** as the **Compute type**.